 Space-specific videos are essentially the same concept but instead of featuring an entire property, they only feature fly-throughs of a specific space.
-These videos can help prospective tenants visualize what a space could look like if it were renovated, built-out or demised.
-Here is an example of a suite-specific flythrough at an existing property:
+These videos can help prospective tenants visualize what a space could look like if it were renovated, built out, or demised.

 Both types of digitally rendered videos are often set to music and feature narrative graphic captions or voiceovers.
 Some digitally rendered videos also weave in live footage of surrounding amenities or clips of B-roll that ties in and helps paint a picture of the vision for a property.
 The production quality for these types of videos can span a wide range depending on the quality of the renderings and the additional footage that is woven into the film.

 Because production quality spans such a wide gamut, the cost to produce digitally rendered videos can vary greatly, but, in general, is much more significant than other video types.

 Short, simple fly-through videos from an architect can be produced for $10,000 to $15,000.
 Because of this pricing, these videos tend to make sense for large to mid-sized availabilities.

 For building/property videos, costs can range from $20,000 to upwards of $250,000 depending on:

-- The scale, type and detail of building you are modeling
+- The scale, type, and detail of the building you are modeling

-- Number of scenes you want rendered and the length of the clips
+- Number of scenes you want to be rendered and the length of the clips

 - Whether or not people are included, either digitally or with live actors